 Transmission and Pathogenesis of HIV-1 in human tissues ex vivo: The role of extracellular vesicles in HIV disease and other human pathologies

 Dr. Margolis’s research projects are focused on normal and pathological processes in tissues.
 He developed a system of ex vivo human lymphoid tissues through which he and others investigated critical mechanisms of tissue pathogenesis of HIV-1 and other viruses under controlled laboratory conditions.
 The experimental tissue systems developed by Dr. Margolis and his team are widely used as platforms for the study of HIV pathogenesis and for testing antivirals.
 Currently, Dr. Margolis’s research is focused on inter-viral interactions in human tissues, the transmission of HIV-1 and herpesviruses, and the development of new antivirals, in particular microbicides.
-More recently Dr. Margolis studied extracellular vesicles and their role in norm and pathologies, including eye diseases, cardio-vascular diseases and viral infection.
+More recently Dr. Margolis studied extracellular vesicles and their role in normal processes and in pathologies, including cardio-vascular diseases.

 Dr. Margolis has received several NIH Director’s Awards, is involved in various international collaborative activities, and is an Adjunct Professor at the University of Maryland, at MSU and a Honorary Visiting Professor at Charles University (Prague)